fitnr/buoyant/README.md

 ## Buoyant

 Buoyant is a Python wrapper for grabbing buoy data from the [National Buoy Data Center](http://www.ndbc.noaa.gov).
-It parses XML from a NBDC endpoint.
-This data source isn't fully documented, so there's no guarantee of its stability.
+It parses CSV from the [SDF](http://sdf.ndbc.noaa.gov) endpoint and images from the [BuoyCam](http://www.ndbc.noaa.gov/buoycams.shtml) service.

-The NBDC provides a [list](http://www.ndbc.noaa.gov/to_station.shtml) and a [map](http://www.ndbc.noaa.gov/obs.shtml) of active buoys.
+The NBDC provides a [list](http://sdf.ndbc.noaa.gov/stations.shtml) and a [map](http://sdf.ndbc.noaa.gov) of active buoys.

 Hello buoy example: